 Larapinta Falls, Lamington National Park

-The hike to Larapinta Falls is sometimes referred to as the Christmas Creek Track to Westray’s Grave or Stinson Wreck as you are walking alongside Christmas Creek the entire time.
+The hike to Larapinta Falls, a beautiful waterfall in the Gold Coast, is sometimes referred to as the Christmas Creek Track to Westray’s Grave or Stinson Wreck as you are walking alongside Christmas Creek the entire time.
 This will eventually lead you to Westray’s Grave and there is a path further down the track that veers away from the creek and will lead you to Stinson Wreck.

 The walk starts at the end of Christmas Creek Road, this road is bitumen up until a certain point and then it becomes a dirt road.
 While you don’t need a 4WD to get there, if you have a car with very low clearance then you may struggle to make it to the car park where the trail starts (we were able to get there in a Ford Fiesta to give you an idea!).
 Along this road is various campsites and gorgeous little cabins you can stay at if you wanted to make a weekend of it and explore some of the other walks.

 Approximately 5-6 hours.
 The walk took us 5 hours, which included a lengthy stop at the base of the waterfall for lunch.
 We set a pretty good pace along the way and didn’t have any rest stops on the way there or back.